Common Investing Risks and How to Manage Them

 7. Political risk

-Political risk, also referred to as "regulatory risk," refers to the likelihood that an investment’s performance might be influenced by political developments.
+Political risk, also referred to as regulatory risk, refers to the likelihood that an investment’s performance might be influenced by political developments.
 This can include political instability, unexpected regime changes, unexpected election results, military activities, the introduction of new laws and regulations and more.

 While political risk can cause movements in both the broader market and in pockets of the market, this risk may sometimes feel more magnified and relevant than it actually is.

-8. Systematic vs. unsystematic risk
+9. Systematic vs. unsystematic risk

-The investing risks mentioned generally exist in one of two categories: systematic risk and unsystematic risk.
-Systematic risk is risk that is tied to the performance of the overall market.
-An example of systematic risk would be a broad selloff tied to a recession.
-Unsystematic risk is tied to individual companies or sectors.
-An example of unsystematic risk could be a company that overpromised about a major product launch and experiences a significant and abrupt drop in value.
+Systematic risk is risk that is tied to the performance of the overall market such as a broad selloff tied to a recession.
+Unsystematic risk is tied to individual companies or sectors—for example, a company that overpromised about a major product launch and experiences a significant and abrupt drop in value.

 Let’s build your investment plan